jacoblockett/Taggen/README.md

 ## Possible Feature Updates

-* `.attr()` - Adding the ability to pass in an iterable or object rather than two string values

 * Creating pre-defined templates such as an HTML template or an XML template through `.html()`, etc.

 ## Feature Requests